bmx-ng/bmx-site/docs/api/brl/brl_max2d.md

 When auto midhandle mode is enabled, all images are automatically 'midhandled' (see [MidHandleImage](../../brl/brl.max2d/#function-midhandleimage-imagetimage-)) when they are created.
 If auto midhandle mode is disabled, images are handled by their top left corner.

-AutoMidHandle defaults to False after calling [Graphics](../../brl/brl.graphics/#function-graphicstgraphics-widthheightdepth0hertz60flags0x1y1-).
+AutoMidHandle defaults to False after calling [Graphics](../../brl/brl.graphics/#function-graphicstgraphics-widthintheightintdepthint0hertzint60flagslong0xint1yint1-).

 <br/>

-### `Function AutoImageFlags( flags )`
+### `Function AutoImageFlags( flags:Int )`

 Set auto image flags

-The auto image flags are used by [LoadImage](../../brl/brl.max2d/#function-loadimagetimage-urlobjectflags1-) and [CreateImage](../../brl/brl.max2d/#function-createimagetimage-widthheightframes1flags1-) when no image flags are specified.
-See [LoadImage](../../brl/brl.max2d/#function-loadimagetimage-urlobjectflags1-) for a full list of valid image flags.
+The auto image flags are used by [LoadImage](../../brl/brl.max2d/#function-loadimagetimage-urlobject-flagsint-1-) and [CreateImage](../../brl/brl.max2d/#function-createimagetimage-widthint-heightint-framesint-1-flagsint-1-) when no image flags are specified.
+See [LoadImage](../../brl/brl.max2d/#function-loadimagetimage-urlobject-flagsint-1-) for a full list of valid image flags.
 AutoImageFlags defaults to MASKEDIMAGE | FILTEREDIMAGE.